fastai/docker-containers/README.md

 - Run `nbdev_test_nbs` (in this case we are passing the -h flag to see help)
     > docker run fastdotai/nbdev nbdev_test_nbs -h

-- Run `nbdev_test_nbs` on the notebooks in your local directory that you mount into the container.
+- Run `nbdev_test_nbs` on notebooks in your local directory that you mount into the container.
 We set the working directory in the container to `/home/runner/my_data` where your local files are located.
     >  docker run -w /home/runner/my_data -v $PWD:/home/runner/my_data fastdotai/nbdev nbdev_test_nbs

 ---